 Drama and Music lessons

 Drama and music lessons are available on a private basis.
 These take place across teaching and non teaching time, but are not timetabled at the same time each week.
 Drama lessons can be taken either individually or with another child.
-Full details are available from the Head of Drama, Mrs Dawn Holland.
+Full details are available from the Head of Drama, Miss Alex Storey.
 Individual music lessons follow a similar pattern.
 Further details on music, including the range of school choirs and ensembles that exist, are available from the Head of Music, Ms Miriam Forbes.

 Parents will receive written notification from the relevant member of staff detailing visits that take children out of School.
 This communication will advise on the purpose of the visit, timings, equipment required and associated costs of applicable.
 Where possible all such trips will be detailed on the School calendar.

 Food and snacks

 All children are served lunch, freshly cooked on site and using local produce where possible, daily.
 The teaching staff eat at the dining room tables with the children.
 In addition, there is a fresh fruit and water snack at morning break, and a biscuit and juice snack at afternoon break.
 Breakfast is taken by boarding pupils only, but day children are welcome (at morning registration) to sign in for tea if they have an evening club or activity.
 In exceptional circumstances, parents may book their child in for breakfast, however permission must be sought via the school office.

 The school surgery is located at the heart of the school and is staffed throughout the day by one on duty matron.
 Two matrons are on duty from 1700 to 2130.
 One matron remains resident overnight to deal with any emotional or medical issues that may arise for a boarder.
 During the daytime, the on duty matron will see any ill or injured children and decide on the best course of action for their care.
 The school Doctor is Dr Anthony Wright, who is part of the Galletly Practice in Bourne.